No. 3 Squadron IAF: Crest

 No. 3 Squadron's emblem is a winged dagger clenched in a fist and entwined by a cobra.
 Below this crest, the words Lakshya Vedh, literally 'on target,' are written upon a scroll.

+The squadron’s famous Cobra crest has an unusual origin — it reportedly began as a light-hearted wager involving whisky and bravado at a mess night in the 1940s.
+Eventually formalised, the Cobra became a symbol of precision, aggression, and fearlessness, reflecting the unit's ethos during WWII and beyond.

 History

 No. 3 Squadron (Cobras) was formed on 1 October 1941 at Peshawar equipped with Hawker Audax light bombers transferred from No. 28 Squadron RAF under the command of Sqn Ldr Nan Bray.
 The initial recruits to the unit were drawn from No. 1 Squadron, Indian Air Force.
 Tasked with the role of fighter reconnaissance, the third squadron initially operated two flights of eight Audax aircraft.
 The Third Squadron was first deployed in December 1941 on a mission in the North-West Frontier Province, against the insurgency of the Faqir of Ipi, in an area that is now part of Pakistan.
 The squadron has since flown with distinction in a number of conflicts, including the Burma Campaign, Indo-Pakistani War of 1965 and the 1971 Liberation War.